BigPolarBear1/factorization/README.md

 To do:

 -Ive already demonstrated how polynomials of degree bigger then 2 can also be used.
 But I need to re-implement this into the PoC.
-This is quite an important feature thats still missing.
+This is quite an important feature thats still missing.</br>
--Implement p-adic lifting
+-Implement p-adic lifting.</br>
--Combine the above two items to hunt for similar factorizations such that success at the linear algebra step becomes independent from the factor base size, which happens to be the largest bottleneck in QS variants.
+-Combine the above two items to hunt for similar factorizations such that success at the linear algebra step becomes independent from the factor base size, which happens to be the largest bottleneck in QS variants.</br>